javierpb275/movie-app/README.md

 It is a similar to the MovieCardComponent but it is larger and has more information about the movie.
 You display this component in the
 MovieDetailsPage where you pass an id in the url of the specific movie.

+RateMovieFormComponent:

+Form where you rate the movie shown on MovieDetailsPage and write some comment.

+RatingCountComponent:

+A star with the vote_average of the movie or the rate of some review.

+ReviewCardComponent:

+This component shows a specific review with the username, avatar, rate and comment.

+ReviewCardListComponent:

+This component shows a list of ReviewCardComponent.

 # ABOUT PAGES

 NotFoundPage: